Spotify_Logo_RGB_Green copy.png

 Problem statement

-In order to frame the problem I was facing, I used the “How might we” (HMW) technique to turn the obstacles into potential opportunities.
-I generated 10 HMW questions and picked three to take into the ideation phase.
+To better understand the problem I was facing, I used the “How might we” (HMW) technique to turn obstacles into opportunities.
+I generated 10 HMW questions and selected 3 to advance to the ideation phase.

 How might we help Jacob find a commonality in music with his peers?